heutelbeck/sapl-demos/sapl-demo-mvc-app/README.md

 # Demo: Full Stack MVC Application

-This demo application how to use the Spring aspect oriented programming model to easily establish policy enforcement points in your application code by using the   `@PdpAuthorize` annotation.

 ## What does it do?

-The demo consists of a full stack Spring MVC application, where the controllers establish policy enforcement points using the `@PdpAuthorize` annotation.
+The demo consists of a full-stack Spring MVC application, where the controllers establish policy enforcement points using the `@PdpAuthorize` annotation.

 ## Try it